 The perfect combination of adventure and luxury

-A unique feature of our vessels is that we take our boat tenders on board while cruising which allows a much faster, safer journey.
-With a high level of comfort and hospitality on board, our vessels are the perfect combination of adventure and luxury to take our guests to the most far-flung islands of the Hebrides and the remote sea lochs of the west coast of Scotland.
-Both vessels are served by four highly qualified crew, namely Skipper, Chef, Steward and Wildlife Expert.
+With a high level of comfort and hospitality on board, our fleet of three ocean-going ships are the perfect combination of adventure and luxury to take our guests to the most far-flung islands of the Hebrides and the remote sea lochs of the west coast of Scotland.
+All our vessels have twin engines and deep draft for excellent seaworthiness, safety and comfortable cruising.
+The three ships have different qualities and character but all provide the same high standard of safety, reliability and customer service from four highly qualified crew, namely Skipper, Chef, Steward and Wildlife Guide.

 Elizabeth G

-Accommodation on board Elizabeth G is spacious and comfortable for 8 guests in four double or twin ensuite cabins, (or 10 guests for private cruise charter).
-The wheelhouse, indoor dining saloon and 2 outside observation decks on two levels offer lots of choice for relaxing and wildlife watching.
+Originally built as a Norwegian Rescue Vessel, Elizabeth G is our first choice for expedition-style cruises.
+She has been fitted out for comfort at sea and accommodation on board is spacious for 8 guests in four double or twin ensuite cabins, (or 10 guests for private cruise charter).
+The wheelhouse, dining saloon and 2 outside observation decks on two levels offer lots of choice for relaxing and wildlife watching.
 View the Elizbeth G photo gallery here

 Emma Jane